helizac/jump-point-search/readme.md

-# Jump Point Search Implementation
+# Jump Point Search Improvement

-This repository is a Python implementation of Jump Point Search Algorithm on Flask website.
+This repository is a Python implementation and improvement of Jump Point Search Algorithm on Flask website.

 Note: For this repository, Jump Point Search Algorithm is implemented in a corner pass-through version.
 And taken advancing each unit costs 1, advancing diagonals costs 2^(1/2).